 Done carefully and correctly, the nutritional neurotransmitter support can often replace pharmaceutical and recreational drugs and other chemical addictions altogether while at the same time supporting optimal mental health and laying the foundation to breaking addictive habits.
 Even better news is that nutritional neurotransmitter support is inexpensive, safe, has few if any side effects and, unlike pharmaceuticals are rarely indicated for lifelong use.

 One of the most valuable aspects of boosting neurotransmitters nutritionally to affect perception, mood, or addiction is that the patient’s normal transmitter production, release and reuptake systems are still in control.
 Better still is that once the desired neurotransmitters are up and running, the neural pathways and connections strengthen themselves (AKA learning) to the point where the nutritional supplementation can often be tapered and discontinued after 6-8 months of sustained improvement.

-If you are suffering from mental health issues like anxiety, depression, OCD, chemical substance addiction of any kind, or if you are tired of the expense and side effects associated with psychoactive pharmaceutical drugs, please let me know if you think I can be of assistance.
+If you are suffering from mental health issues like anxiety, depression, OCD, chemical substance addiction of any kind, or if you are tired of the expense and side effects associated with psychoactive pharmaceutical drugs, please consider becoming a patient of mine or finding a knowledgeable practitioner of nutritional mood modification.

 May we all be well!